technomancy/leiningen/doc/PLUGINS.md

 Of course if the function has changed arities or has disappeared entirely this may not be feasible, but it should suffice in most cases.

+Allowing the task to run outside a project directory is tricky to do in a backwards-compatible way since 1.x is overly-clever and actually inspects your argument list to figure out if it should pass in a project argument, while 2.x simply always passes it in and just allows it to be nil if it's not present.
+You can try checking the first argument to see if it's a project map, but if you have more than two arities this can get very tricky; it may just be better to maintain separate branches of your codebase in this situation.

 ## Have Fun